RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 # Objectives

-**Summary:** Achieving things usually means setting yourself an objective to work towards.
-But this is where many slip up before they've even started.
-People tend to underestimate what they can achieve in the long-term, and overestimate the strength of obstacles in their way.
-These principles below are about directing yourself towards the right goals.
+**Summary:** Achieving things means setting yourself an objective to work towards.
+But this is where many slip up before they've started.
+People underestimate what they can achieve and overestimate the obstacles in their way.
+The principles below are about directing yourself towards the right goals.

 ### Aim big